zulip/zulip/docs/integration-guide.md

 test/document/etc.).
 An example commit implementing a new webhook. https://github.com/zulip/zulip/pull/324.

-2. Python script integrations (examples: Trac, Git), where we can get the service to call our integration (by shelling out or otherwise), passing in the required data.
-Our preferred model for these is to ship these integrations in our API tarballs (by writing the integration in `api/integrations`).
+2. Python script integrations (examples: SVN, Git), where we can get the service to call our integration (by shelling out or otherwise), passing in the required data.
+Our preferred model for these is to ship these integrations in our API release tarballs (by writing the integration in `api/integrations`).

-3. Plugin integrations (examples: Jenkins, Hubot) where the user needs to install a native-language plugin into their existing software, which can be more work, since we may not have Zulip API bindings for the relevant language.
+3. Plugin integrations (examples: Jenkins, Hubot, Trac) where the user needs to install a plugin into their existing software.
+These are often more work, but for some products are the only way to integrate with the product at all.

 ## General advice for writing integrations